 Breather Boss: Pretty much every boss on the 19th floor, given what you had to go through on the 18th.

-Goddamn Bats: Any random enemy with absurdly high speed, due to how the game punishes you for finishing a fight with less than full health.
+Goddamn Bats: Any random enemy with absurdly high speed or high attack, due to how the game punishes you for finishing a fight with less than full health.

 That One Attack: Djinn Storm, which depleted your entire party's SP, including the back row.